User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Electric dipoles and magnetic moments Electric dipoles and magnetic moments

+The capability to calculate expectation values described in section \ref{calcexp} may be used to evaluate electric dipoles and magnetic moments.
+The space-fixed electric dipole or magnetic moment $\mu_n$ of state $n$ is related to the derivative of its energy $E_n$ with respect to an external electric or magnetic field $B$,

-If \inpitem{IPPERT}(\var{IP}) indexes an operator for an EFV and $\inpitem{NPOW}(\var{IP})=0$, \inpitem{DELTA}(\var{IP}) is interpreted in units of the EFV, and the program calculates the derivative of the bound-state energy with respect to the EFV, for both the absolute energy and the energy relative to threshold.
+If \inpitem{IPPERT}(\var{IP}) indexes an operator for an EFV and $\inpitem{NPOW}(\var{IP})=0$, \BOUND\ calculates the derivative of the bound-state energy with respect to the EFV, for both the absolute energy and the energy relative to threshold. \inpitem{DELTA}(\var{IP}) is interpreted in units of the EFV.

-If the EFV is handled by setting $\var{NDGVL}>0$ in a plug-in basis set suite, \inpitem{IPPERT}(\var{IP}) must be set negative and the program then calculates the derivative of the bound-state energy with respect to \var{EFV}(-\inpitem{IPPERT}(\var{IP})). \cbend
+If the EFV is handled by setting $\var{NDGVL}>0$ in a plug-in basis set suite, \inpitem{IPPERT}(\var{IP}) must be set negative and the program then calculates the derivative of the bound-state energy with respect to \var{EFV}(-\inpitem{IPPERT}(\var{IP})).